 Highfields Spencer Academy, Derby

 Highfields Spencer Academy is a key part of the County’s plan to meet its growing population and school places challenge.
 So given the success our Hackwood School project the team were tasked to deliver a school again in 9 months, to avoid local children on the new-housing estate to be transported to a school further from their homes.
-Modular construction proved to be the best option as was working with our supply chain member Eco Modular.
+Modular construction proved to be the best option.
 Their solution meant reduced traffic and footfall to site during the height of the Covid-19 lockdown as the modules were built elsewhere, meaning that groundworks and building construction could be done simultaneously, a significant productivity saving.

 Tried and tested experience